 We have lived full time on the road for 2 Years – WOW!
-We can’t believe it has been that long and on the other hand it feels like we have always lived this way.
+We can’t believe it has been that long and on the other hand it feels like we have always lived this life of full time travels.
 Last year at this time I wrote a post about 10 Things We Learned From 365 Days Of RV living with kids.
-The post was filled with things that we had learned to adjust to and change as we adapted this lifestyle.
+The post was filled with things that we had learned to adjust to and change as we adapted to RV living.

 What has been cool about year 2 is that we have really started to see more transformational type of changes in us as people, as a family, as business owners.
 It has been quite the journey!
 Year 1 was about learning how to live this way.
 In year 2 we already knew how to live this way so it became more about choices, decisions, options, etc around working and living full time on the road.

 Table of Contents